lautajam/BazaarAPI/README.md

    -> mvn spring-boot:run

 ## Usage
-At initialization time the API documentation can be found at the following link: localhost:8080/swagger-ui.html (port may vary).
+At initialization time the API documentation can be found at the [Documentation GUI](localhost:8080/swagger-ui.html)

+If the link does not work, try localhost:****/swagger-ui.html and change **** to the port you have configured.

 In the Postman_Collection folder are all the api collections to import in Postman, everything is ready to be tested. testing.